Abdona/TelegramBot/README.md

 # Bot Description

-- Deutsch Assistant Bot, helps the user learn new German phrases when he wants, sends daily German quotes, and also allows users to translate from English to German using Google API.
+- Deutsch Assistant Bot, helps the user learn new German phrases, receives daily German quotes, and also allows users to translate from English to German using Google API.

 # Technologies Used